casper-astro/tutorials_devel/docs/tutorials/skarab/tut_spec/tut_spec.md

 •	Which CASPER blocks you might want to use to make a spectrometer, and how to connect them up in Simulink.

-•	How to connect to and control a Skarab spectrometer using python scripting.
+•	How to connect to and control a SKARAB spectrometer using python scripting.